How to Avoid Paying Mortgage Insurance PMI

 - Don’t have Enough Reserves.

-Not to worry our Loan Officers overcome these problems all the time, we know the Florida Mortgage Business and can Close Easy, Complex and Tough Deals.
-We do this by utilizing our “Outside The Box Thinking” to get you pre-qualified for the maximum loan amount possible while keeping your down payment and closing costs as low as possible.
+Not to worry our Loan Officers overcome these problems all the time, We know the Florida Loan Business and can Close Easy, Complex and Tough Deals.

 Don’t just take our word for it, check out our prior client reviews!